RTRE-Community/RTRE/README.md

 ## 🔑 Key Features

-RTRE application offers multiple features to enhance the development experience using IFC file format
+RTRE application offers multiple features to enhance the development experience using the IFC file format

 + File Management
-    - Check in a file
+    - Check-in a file
     - Check out a file
 + Merge functionality
 + Model Viewer